datocms/old-website/src/docs/05_guides/07_single-sign-on/02_configure-sso-with-okta.md

 * Users without **First Name** or/and **Last Name** in their DatoCMS profiles will be imported to Okta as "Unknown Unknown".
 * While it's technically possible to import DatoCMS Groups into Okta, it's not advisable to do so, as groups created in DatoCMS and imported into Okta cannot be deleted or changed in Okta.
 They must be managed in DatoCMS.
 It is suggested to create groups in Okta first and then push those groups to DatoCMS via the **Push Groups** button in Okta as described in the [Pushing groups](/docs/guides/single-sign-on/configure-sso-with-okta#pushing-groups) chapter.
 * DatoCMS application supports Just-in-Time (JIT) provisioning.
 The SAML assertion will create an SSO user on the fly the first time they try to log in from the identity provider.
+* At the time of writing there's a known issue in Okta (Jira #OKTA-207372) that in some scenarios prevents Okta's administrators to completely remove users from groups.
+If a user belongs to just a single group, and you remove this user from the group, the user will be successfully deactivated, but it will still remain in the group.
+As soon as Okta solves this issues we'll update this documentation page.

 For any other issues, please [contact our support](/support) to get customized help.